 As a lessee, the Company has office lease transactions.
 The property leased by the Company under a lease contract in Budapest is used as its registered office and customer service office.
-The contracts contain no restrictions, purchase options or escalation clauses.
+The contracts contain no restrictions, purchase or termination options or escalation clauses.
+Most leasing contracts include an extension option, the vast majority of which can only be exercised by the Company.